nicholasmarasco95/EmailDownloader/README.md

 ## Autostart

 To make Email Downloader start automatically after Windows Login, is necessary to create a link and copy it into startup folder.
-To do this create shortcut JShellLink project was used.
+To do this JShellLink project was used.
 **System.getProperty("user.name")** get Windows user name, this will be used to build startup folder path.

 ```java